f3d-app/f3d/doc/user/08-PARSING.md

 # Parsing Options

-When setting options from the [CLI Options](03-OPTIONS.md), the [commands](07-COMMANDS.md) or using the [libf3d options string API](../libf3d/03-OPTIONS.md#string-api), the values are parsed according to their type.
+When you set options from the [CLI Options](03-OPTIONS.md), the [commands](07-COMMANDS.md), or the [libf3d options string API](../libf3d/03-OPTIONS.md#string-api), F3D parses the values according to their type.
 If parsing fails, the value is not changed.

 The following types are supported: